 Tea is having its day.
 But so is cancer.
 Cancer Hates Tea is a cross-section of the two.
 The book synergizes two complete opposites – wellness versus illness, in a detailed and experienced language any non-medical person can understand.

-Uspenski helps the reader understand the biology of the human body at the cellular level and how cancer effects it.
+Uspenski helps the reader understand the biology of the human body at the cellular level and how cancer affects it.
 She explains the healing power of tea, backed by 5,000 scientific studies, leaving the reader with a feeling of control over their own wellness.
 The book inspires the reader to overhaul old beverage habits.

 When I first read the title of this book, Cancer Hates Tea, I was taken back because of it’s unconventional approach to tea.
 Most people don’t write about tea solely as it relates to cancer.
 But, it did get my attention.

 It's an amazing story of tea and health.
 Everyone should be inspired to read this book.
 It also helps that you have a thirst for knowledge and tea.